mebura1981/Food-app/README.md

-Deploying the Food-app with Terraform, Kubernetes, and Jenkins CICD.
+Deploying the Food-app with Terraform, Kubernetes, Docker, SonarQube, Trivy and Jenkins CICD.
 Test200